 - Get help if you’re exhausted

-As you can see, some of this advice are difficult or impossible to follow as a parent, especially with babies or young kids.
+As you can see, some of this advice is difficult or impossible to follow as a parent, especially with babies or young kids.
 So make sure you do what you can of the above points and then also add in whatever works of our sleep tips for new moms.